RULES - Idaho QSO Party

 Always the second full weekend of March. please see just above in the blue area for start and stop times.
 Heads UP ,,

-RULE CHANGE: unlike years past we NOW have TWO 12 hour operating segments
+RULE CHANGE: unlike years past, we NOW have TWO 12 hour operating segments.. see above

 3. Categories: